mg4gh/MGMapViewer/docs/GettingStarted/FileSystem.md

 1. Storage location: The main storage location of this app is
-   `/<sdcard>/Andorid/data/mg.mgmap/files/MGMapViewer`
+   `/<sdcard>/Andorid/data/<flavorType>/files/MGMapViewer`
    where \<sdcard> is not necessarily a real sdcard.
 It's rather the default external storage location.
 Often the path is "/storage/emulated/0".
-   Sometimes the term "internal storage" is used.
-Keep in mind that the uninstall of the app deletes all data!
+   Sometimes the term "internal storage" or "main storage" is used.
+   The \<flavorType\> is depending on your installation one of these values
+      - de.soft4mg.mgmap.rel (official playstore variant)
+      - de.soft4mg.mgmap     (debug version of playstore flavor - apk only installable via AndroidStudio)
+      - mg.mamap.rel         (release version of apk from mg4gh github page)
+      - mg.mamap             (debug version of apk from mg4gh github page)

    Remember the storage location, you might need it.
 Blame Google, if you don't like it :-)

+   Keep in mind that the uninstall of the app deletes this directory including all data!
    With each Android version it became more difficult to access this location with a file manager on the device.
-   Meanwhile (Android 13) there is no way to do it on the device.
-So if you want manually read out data or place a configuration file there, then you need a PC or Laptop and a USB cable.
-Then (and only then) you can access all files and folders.
+   Currently (Android 13) you can use "Dateimanager+" and "QuickEdit" (after granting permissions) to manipulate files in this tree.
+   Alternatively you can access this file system via PC or Laptop and a USB cable.

 2. The app creates below the MGMapViewer directory new subdirectories: